 To help our customers apply successful study strategies to studying for the USMLE Step 1, we interviewed some Cram Fighter customers who already took their board exams and got their scores back.
 The first person we spoke with was Anthony W., a med student from the class of 2021 at NYITCOM.
 He achieved a 242 on the USMLE Step 1 and a 626 on the COMLEX Level 1.
 Below, you’ll find some of his personal board exam study tips and recommendations.

 What resources did you use for Step 1 and Level 1 and how effective were they?

 Resources were Pathoma, Boards and Beyond, SketchyMicro and Pharm Anki cards, and UWorld questions.
 All were very effective and vital to my success.

 SketchyMicro and Pharm Anki cards gave the perfect overview of what is needed for the test and helped me to retain most of the information long term.
 Pathoma and Boards and Beyond are the gold standard for the info that’s going to be on the test.
 They explain everything beautifully and make things as simple as they can.
 UWorld questions are the best representation of the exam questions and give in-depth reviews for each question.
-Uworld self assignment test #2 felt exactly like my real exam and my USMLE score was within 3 points of the self assignment.
+UWorld Self-Assessment 2 felt exactly like my real exam, and my USMLE score was within 3 points of the self-assessment.

 What went well during your preparation?